Ibrahem-ah/Real-time-web-application/README.md

 	npm install

-**3- Create .enf file and add the port number and your MongoDB URI**
+**3- Create .enf file to add the port number and your MongoDB URI**

     PORT = 3000
     MONGO_URI = ''